dgileadi/zepto-page-transitions/README.md

 You can link to HTML files that are not in the same level as the original HTML file, e.g. `href="path/with/slashes.html"`.
 However this support is provided by replacing links in the loaded HTML and consequently may be slow and incomplete.
 Avoid using multiple levels of pages when possible.

+The browser's back button is supported, and plays the transition in reverse.
+It also remembers the scroll location of the page you're navigating back to.
+You can simulate the back button via javascript in the normal way: `history.back()`.

 You can load pages programmatically, as demonstrated in the programmatic example:

 	$(document).transition('to', relativeUrl, transition, reverse);